 Mile 5.8: Granite Creek enters on the right signaling the end of the steepest section of the Chetco River.

-Mile 8.3: Box Canyon Creek enters on the left side and is a great place to hike/swim your way up the creek.
+Mile 8.3: Box Canyon Creek enters on the left side.
+This is a great side creek to hike up.

-Mile 14.6: Tin Cup Rapids (IV+) are a series of rapids followed by Tin Cup Creek entering on the right side.
+Mile 14.6: Tin Cup Rapids (IV+) are a series of challenging rapids before Tin Cup Creek enters on the right side.

 Mile 16.6: White Rocks Rapid (III) is a particularly beautiful rapid surrounded by beautiful White Rocks.

-Mile 17.7: Boulder Creek comes in on the left side and there is a great camp site just downstream on the left.
+Mile 17.7: Boulder Creek comes in on the left side and there are great camps here on both the right and left.
 This is where the Chetco River leaves the Kalmiopsis Wilderness.